 During Semester Four of the Leading Teacher Program, you will submit a formal application for admittance to the Professional Educator Certification Track (PECT).
 While in the PECT, you will focus more specifically on your area of certification.
 The process of formally applying provides you with the opportunity to gain an understanding of presenting your professional credentials as part of a professional community.
 Additionally, the sophomore gateway serves as ongoing assessment of the Leading Teacher Program.

 To be considered for admittance to the PECT, you will demonstrate progress toward meeting the competencies of the LTP.
-Those competencies are represented by your success on the PAPA exams and your QPA.
+Those competencies are represented by your success on a PDE approved assessment of basic skills and your QPA.
 In addition, you will be asked to provide a brief statement evaluating your own development of knowledge, skills, and dispositions as related to each of the themes and domains of the Leading Teacher Program.
 The application process consists of three phases.

 Please read the important letter below prior to completing the application and essay for admittance to the Professional Educator Certification Track (PECT).

-If you have not passed the Pre-Professional Academic Performance Assessment (PAPA) Exams by Pearson's currently required by the Commonwealth of PA, or are not exempt through the SAT/ACT policy, then you need to see Mr. Michael Dolinger immediately.
+If you have not passed an assessment of basic skills currently required by the Commonwealth of PA, or are not exempt through the SAT/ACT policy, then you need to see Mr. Michael Dolinger immediately.

 For K-12 certification area BCIT or Latin, you are encouraged to demonstrate a passing score on the Fundamental Subjects: Content Knowledge exam by ETS, but it is required at time of certification.